Planning for a new rail line

 Connecting public transport

-The new rail line is being planned to connect with the Sunshine Coast Public Transport project at key interchange locations to increase public transport opportunities for the growing Sunshine Coast community, as outlined in the Southern Sunshine Coast Public Transport Strategy.
+The new rail line is being proposed to connect with the Sunshine Coast Public Transport project at key interchange locations to increase public transport opportunities for the growing Sunshine Coast community, as outlined in the Southern Sunshine Coast Public Transport Strategy.
 Bus interchanges are proposed for each rail station.

 The rail line is proposed to link longer and medium distance trips with local trips provided for by the Sunshine Coast Public Transport project and bus services.